-Tor Bechmann is an attorney-at-law and partner at Advokatfirmaet Wiersholm AS in Norway.
-With 20+ year's industry experience, he is a specialist within M&A transactions and commercial law in particular.
+Tor Bechmann is an attorney-at-law and partner at Law firm Wiersholm AS in Norway.
+With over 25 year's industry experience, he is a specialist within M&A transactions and commercial law in particular.
 Before joining Wiersholm, he worked for the law firms Tenden and Wikborg, Rein & Co., as well as the Oslo Stock Exchange and PWC in Oslo and London.